Germany: Thousands march in Berlin against COVID rules | DW | 28.08.2021

 Last year, around 10,000 protesters against coronavirus restrictions took to the streets on August 29.
 The marches, which included far-right elements, tried to break into the Reichstag building that houses the German parliament after overpowering guards at its entrance.

-This year, the authorities were taking no chances, keeping the Querdenken and anti-vaxxer groups well away from the government area of Mitte.
+This year, the authorities were taking no chances, keeping the Querdenker and anti-vaxxer groups well away from the government area of Mitte.

 Protesters waved German national flags and displayed slogans about freedom in their marches.
-They were generally of a more elderly demographic.
+They were generally of an older demographic.

 Meanwhile, Berlin's more left-wing population kept well away from the protests, with none of their traditional insignia present at the demonstrations.